City of Illusions: Themes

-Defining and questioning the truth is the central issue of City of Illusions, which holds its roots in the always-truthful "mindspeech" introduced in Planet of Exile and the Shing's ambiguous variation on it, called the "mindlie".
+Defining and questioning the truth is the central issue of City of Illusions, which holds its roots in the always-truthful "mindspeech" introduced in Planet of Exile and the Shing's ambiguous variation on it, called the "mind-lie".

 Correspondingly, themes of illusion and ambiguity are central to the novel.
 The story is as much a post industrial-collapse science fiction tale as it is a mystery tale.
 It starts with a man with no memory, and with eyes whose appearance suggests he is not human, raising questions as to his true nature: Is he human or alien, and is he a tool or a victim of the alien enemy, the Shing?
 The Shing's nature itself eventually comes into question through his journey.
 The theme of illusion and ambiguity is present throughout the book – both in terms of behavior (the main female character is initially a friend, then a betrayer, and ultimately maybe both) and even physical environment (the city Es Toch is a shimmering façade of visual deceptions).

 Barbour (1986) points out that light / dark imagery is in an important and common thread that runs through Le Guin's initial Hainish trilogy, tying in closely with Taoism in the Tao-te Ching, a book that has special meaning to the main character.
 Specifically in City of Illusions the main character's story begins and ends in darkness, and among many other similar images, the city of Es Toch is described as a place of awful darkness and bright lights.

 Although Le Guin based the location of Es Toch on the Black Canyon of the Gunnison National Park, Bittner (1986) points out that the city, like many of Le Guin's imaginary landscapes, is both an image and a symbol with underlying psychological value and meaning, in this case an underlying chasm.
 Wood (1986) furthers this notion pointing out the city is "built across a chasm in the ground, a hollow place."

 Spivack (1984) points out that City of Illusions includes Le Guin's focus on the concept of contrasts, in particular the need for reconciliation of opposites, a concept related to Taoism, that must take place in Falk's divided mind.

 One notable theme of City of Illusions is that of isolation and separation, with the story focusing heavily on one character who does not connect well with other characters.

 A minor theme of exploring an oppressive male-dominated culture is present, represented by the misogynistic Bee-Keepers.

 It has been suggested that the novel also explores theme of anarchism in the original village and its neighbors, which display communal living.